Economics of Christmas

 The economics of Christmas are significant because Christmas is typically a high-volume selling season for goods suppliers around the world.
 Sales increase dramatically as people purchase gifts, decorations, and supplies to celebrate.
 In the U.S., the "Christmas shopping season" starts as early as October.
 In Canada, merchants begin advertising campaigns just before Halloween (31 October), and step up their marketing following Remembrance Day on 11 November.
-In the UK and Ireland, the Christmas shopping season starts from mid November, around the time when high street Christmas lights are turned on.
-In the United States, it has been calculated that a quarter of all personal spending takes place during the Christmas/holiday shopping season.
-Figures from the U.S. Census Bureau reveal that expenditure in department stores nationwide rose from $20.8 billion in November 2004 to $31.9 billion in December 2004, an increase of 54 percent.
+In the UK and Ireland, the Christmas shopping season starts from mid-November, around the time when high street Christmas lights are turned on.
+In the United States, it has been calculated that about one fifth of retail sales to one quarter of all personal spending takes place during the Christmas/holiday shopping season.
+Figures from the United States Census Bureau reveal that expenditure in department stores nationwide rose from $20.8 billion in November 2004 to $31.9 billion in December 2004, an increase of 54 percent.
 In other sectors, the pre-Christmas increase in spending was even greater, due to a November through December buying surge of 100% in bookstores and 170% in jewelry stores.
 In the same year employment in American retail stores rose from 1.6 million to 1.8 million in the two months leading up to Christmas.
 This means that while consumers might spend more during this season, they also are given increased employment opportunities as sales rise to meet the increased demand.

 Industries completely dependent on Christmas include Christmas cards, of which 1.9 billion are sent in the United States each year, and live Christmas trees, of which 20.8 million were cut in the U.S. in 2002.
 In most Western nations, Christmas Day is the least active day of the year for business and commerce; almost all retail, commercial and institutional businesses are closed, and almost all industries cease activity (more than any other day of the year), whether laws require such or not.
 In England and Wales, the Christmas Day (Trading) Act 2004 prevents all large shops from trading on Christmas Day.
 Film studios release many high-budget movies during the holiday season, including Christmas films, fantasy movies or high-tone dramas with high production values to hopes of maximizing the chance of nominations for the Academy Awards.

 One economist's analysis calculates that, despite increased overall spending, Christmas is a deadweight loss under orthodox microeconomic theory, because of the effect of gift-giving.
 This loss is calculated as the difference between what the gift giver spent on the item and what the gift receiver would have paid for the item.
 It is estimated that in 2001, Christmas resulted in a $4 billion deadweight loss in the U.S. alone.
 Because of complicating factors, this analysis is sometimes used to discuss possible flaws in current microeconomic theory.
 Other deadweight losses include the effects of Christmas on the environment and the fact that material gifts are often perceived as white elephants, imposing cost for upkeep and storage and contributing to clutter.